hanzoai/overlord/README.md

 # mac-use

-[Computer
-Use](https://github.com/anthropics/anthropic-quickstarts/blob/main/computer-use-demo/README.md) is a beta use which runs a Docker image with Ubuntu and controls it.

 This project allows you to control macOS natively, providing direct system control through native macOS commands and utilities.

 > [!CAUTION]